trailofbits/algo/docs/deploy-from-fedora-workstation.md

 ````

 Ensure to allow Windows / Linux clients when going through the config options.
-Note the IP and password of the newly created Alfo VPN server and store it safely.
+Note the IP and password of the newly created Algo VPN server and store it safely.

 If you want to setup client config on your Fedora Workstation, refer to [the Linux Client docs](client-linux.md).